 Controlling pyplot hist bin size

-It is the same matplotlib pyplot Histogram example that we shown above.
-However, this time, we changed the range of the bins to static value 5.
-It means the whole Quantity data distributed into five bins.
+It is the same Python matplotlib pyplot Histogram example that we have shown above.
+However, this time, we changed the range of the bins to a static value of 5.
+It means the whole quantity of data is distributed into five bins.

 import numpy as np import pandas as pd from matplotlib import pyplot as plt df = pd.read_excel('/Users/suresh/Downloads/Global_Superstore.xls') data = df['Quantity'] bn = 5 x = df.loc[df.Segment == 'Consumer', 'Quantity'] y = df.loc[df.Segment == 'Corporate', 'Quantity'] z = df.loc[df.Segment == 'Home Office', 'Quantity'] plt.hist(x,bn) plt.hist(y, bn) plt.hist(z, bn) plt.show()

-As you can notice there is a difference in both of them.
+As you can notice, there is a difference between both of them.
 It is because of their change in the bin.

 While working with multiple values, it is necessary to identify which one belongs to which category.
 Otherwise, users will get confused.
-To solve these issues, you have to enable the legend by using the pyplot legend function.
-Next, use labels argument of the Python hist function to add labels to each one.
+To solve these issues, you must enable the legend using the pyplot legend function.
+Next, use the labels argument of the hist function to add labels to each one.

 import numpy as np import pandas as pd from matplotlib import pyplot as plt df = pd.read_excel('/Users/suresh/Downloads/Global_Superstore.xls') dat = df['Quantity'] bs = np.arange(min(dat), max(dat) + 1, 1) x = df.loc[df['Segment'] == 'Consumer'] y = df.loc[df['Segment'] == 'Corporate'] z = df.loc[df['Segment'] == 'Home Office'] plt.hist(x['Quantity'], bs, label = 'Consumer') plt.hist(y['Quantity'], bs, label = 'Corporate') plt.hist(z['Quantity'], bs, label = 'Home Office') plt.legend() plt.show()

-Whether it is one or more, Python matplotlib will automatically assign the default colors to the histogram.
-However, you can use the color argument of the pyplot hist function to alter the color.
-In this example, we are assigning maroon to the first, blue to second, and green to the third one.
+Whether it is one or more, it will automatically assign the default colors to the histogram.
+However, you can use the color argument of the Python matplotlib pyplot hist function to alter the histogram color.
+In this example, we are assigning maroon to the first, blue to the second, and green to the third one.

 df = pd.read_excel('/Users/suresh/Downloads/Global_Superstore.xls') da = df['Quantity'] bs = np.arange(min(da), max(da) + 1, 1) x = df.loc[df['Segment'] == 'Consumer'] y = df.loc[df['Segment'] == 'Corporate'] z = df.loc[df['Segment'] == 'Home Office'] plt.hist(x['Quantity'], bs, label = 'Consumer', color = 'maroon') plt.hist(y['Quantity'], bs, label = 'Corporate', color = 'blue') plt.hist(z['Quantity'], bs, label = 'Home Office', color = 'green') plt.legend() plt.show()